 “Sir: If you occasionally buy this product, please kindly resend this letter to the World Human Right Organization.
 Thousands people here who are under the persecution of the Chinese Communist Party Government will thank and remember you forever.”

 The letter also said the graveyard kit was made in Unit 8, Department 2 of the Masanjia Labor Camp in Shenyang, China.
 “People who work here have to work 15 hours a day without Saturday, Sunday break and any holidays.
 Otherwise, they will suffer torturement, beat and rude remark.
 Nearly no payment.”

-NTD Television has already interviewed several overseas Falun Gong Practitioners who had previously been detained in Masanjia Labor Camp for their beliefs.
-The Practitioners reported working very long hours, with no weekends or breaks, for little or no money.
+NTD Television has already interviewed several overseas Falun Gong practitioners who had previously been detained in the Masanjia Labor Camp for their beliefs.
+The practitioners reported working very long hours, with no weekends or breaks, and for little or no money.